National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 Of the many types of Knowledge Objects, the most common are datasets and code templates.
 Datasets in the Knowledge Store can be internal or external.
-Internal datasets are generated from data inside the enclave, typically by researchers as part of their project, and are often of patient or row-level granularity.
+Internal datasets are generated from data inside the Enclave, typically by researchers as part of their project, and are often of patient or row-level granularity.
 As described in the previous chapter Understanding the Data, external datasets found in the Knowledge Store provide a wealth of information from public datasets that have been brought into the Enclave along with the crosswalks necessary for joining these aggregate data to person-level data at various levels of granularity (see @sec-understanding).
 Either type of dataset can be imported into a workbook or code repository of the appropriate data access level to be used as a starting point for further transformation or analysis.